 Progesterone also slows down the wavelike contractions of your esophagus and intestines, making digestion sluggish.
 Later in pregnancy, a growing baby crowds your abdominal cavity, pushing the stomach acids back up into the esophagus.

-gastrointestinal discomforts in the second half of pregnancy.
+Many women start experiencing heartburn and other gastrointestinal discomforts in the second half of pregnancy.
 Unfortunately, it usually comes and goes until baby is born."

 No comments: